streamich/libreact/README.md

 React standard library, must-have toolbox for any React project.

-  - Collection of React sensors, FaCCs, HOCs, context providers, dummies, and [other goodies](#contents).
+  - Collection of React sensors, FaCCs, render props, HOCs, context providers, dummies, and [other goodies](#contents).
-  - Isomorphic - all components work in browser and on server (and some in `react-native`).
+  - *Isomorphic* - all components work in browser and on server (and some in `react-native`).
   - See [demos](https://mailonline.github.io/libreact/) and [docs](#contents).

 ## Installation